tomsonsgs/DGEDT-senti-master/README.md

 copy datasets from https://github.com/GeneZC/ASGCN

+use the path and change the corresponding parameter in following files

 run generateGraph_spacy.py or generateGraph_stanford.py to generate adjacent file for all five datasets

 run data_utils.py to generate pkl form of all five datasets

 3，训练与测试

+change some parameter in following files including path, dataset name and so on

 run train.py to train and evaluate, the first time you run this code it will download BERT-related files from outer website, please wait for it to complete the downloading.